e-p-n/team-profile-generator/README.md

 ## Usage
 1. In your terminal/bash window type "node index" or "node index.js" to launch the app.
 2. Answer the question prompts in the terminal/bash window.
-3. Navigate to the "dist" folder inside the apps main folder.
-Inside you will find a completed indec&#46;html file.
+3. Navigate to the "dist" folder inside the app’s main folder.
+Inside you will find a completed index&#46;html file.
 The file layout is created with Bootstrap, so there is no need to worry about needing a supporting CSS file.

 [![](./assets/screenshot.png)](https://drive.google.com/file/d/16G9-Te4LfdgL0QOnN1xxYRtLLrqnA9Zu/view)
 [Click here](https://drive.google.com/file/d/16G9-Te4LfdgL0QOnN1xxYRtLLrqnA9Zu/view) to watch a step-by-step video.